Generic name: abaloparatide

 Effect on New Vertebral Fractures

 The primary endpoint was the incidence of new vertebral fractures in patients treated with Tymlos compared to placebo.
 Tymlos resulted in a significant reduction in the incidence of new vertebral fractures compared to placebo at 18 months (0.6% Tymlos compared to 4.2% placebo, p ˂0.0001).
-The absolute risk reduction in new vertebral fractures was 3.6% at 18 months and the relative risk reduction was 86% for Tymlos compared to placebo (Table 2).
+The absolute risk reduction in new vertebral fractures was 3.6% at 18 months and the relative risk reduction was 86% for Tymlos compared to placebo ( Table 2).
 The incidence of new vertebral fractures at 25 months was 0.6% in patients treated with Tymlos then alendronate, compared to 4.4% in patients treated with placebo then alendronate (p ˂0.0001).
-The relative risk reduction in new vertebral fractures at 25 months was 87% for patients treated with Tymlos then alendronate, compared to patients treated with placebo then alendronate, and the absolute risk reduction was 3.9% (Table 2).
+The relative risk reduction in new vertebral fractures at 25 months was 87% for patients treated with Tymlos then alendronate, compared to patients treated with placebo then alendronate, and the absolute risk reduction was 3.9% ( Table 2).
+After 24 months of open-label alendronate therapy, the vertebral fracture risk reduction achieved with Tymlos therapy was maintained.

 |* Includes patients who had both pre- and post-treatment spine radiographs in Study 003